 Home Health Aides

-Hawaii is expected to see a 39% increase in job openings for home health aides between 2012 and 2022, according to CareerOneStop.
+Hawaii is expected to see a 33% increase for home health aides between 2014 and 2024, according to CareerOneStop, which is an employment resource developed by the U.S. Department of Labor.
 Home health aides may ensure their patients take their medications, live in sanitary conditions and attend their medical appointments.
 They also check their patients' vital signs and ensure they're eating properly.
 They may also keep records of a patient's condition and all of the assistance provided.

 Unlike personal care aides, home health aides often work under the direct supervision of medical practitioners in government-funded, certified hospices or home health agencies.
 Consequently, they may be required to comply with certain regulations, receive special training and pass a competency examination in order to become certified.
 Training and certification requirements can vary by state.